cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/royale/_index.md

 ---
 title: Clash Royale
-subtitle: 'We keep our gameplay relaxed.
-Want to join us?
-Head to our [Discord](https://discord.gg/clashfiles) server to get the join password!'
+subtitle: We keep our gameplay relaxed.
+Want to join our [clans](/clans)?
+Head to our [Discord](https://discord.gg/clashfiles) server to get the join password!
 description: We make war fun.
 draft: false